 Grand Master Zacosta built this Knight Fortress at the port between 1464-1467.
 A lighthouse was later added in the 17th century.

 The Order of Knights of the Hospital of Saint John built this massive Gothic castle in the 14th century.
 The Ottomans sieged it in 1522.

-It is housed in one of the most iconic architectural landmarks of the city, the building of the Grand Hotel of Roses that was erected in 1924.
+Housed in one of the most iconic architectural landmarks of the city, the building of the Grand Hotel of Roses was erected in 1924.

 Kolona Harbor, Rhodes

 Close to the Medieval Town, the old island port that hosts larger yachts & links, Rhodes, with Dodecanese islands through catamaran speed ferries.

 The Tourist Harbour of the island and the place where passenger ships depart or arrive from numerous Aegean islands and Turkey.